How do I discover accounts to follow on Mastodon and the Fediverse?

 How do I search just my own posts?

 To search just your own posts, include the phrase from:me in your search.
-If you want to search posts that you’ve interacted with, include the phrase in:library in your serarch.
+If you want to also search posts that you’ve interacted with (such as bookmarks, likes, boosts), include the phrase in:library in your search.

 There are lots more operators like this, scroll further down this page to see them all.